Insality/defold-saver/README.md

 - **Auto-Save**: Automatically save data at regular intervals.
 - **Migrations**: Apply migrations to data when the migration version changed.
 - **Storage**: Store key-value pairs in the save data.
-- **Format support**: Save and load data in JSON, Lua or binary format.
+- **Format support**: Save and load Lua tables in JSON, Lua or serialized format.
-- **Binary Data**: Save and load both Lua tables and raw binary data (like images) with dedicated API.
+- **Binary Data**: Save and load the raw binary data (like images) with dedicated API.

 ## Setup